 Mentoring Video Project

 The Mentoring Video Project (MVP) is an advanced media production program for 12 Baltimore City youth 14-20 years of age.
 Participants learn skills in digital storytelling, photography, video production, and audio production, and use these skills to tell powerful stories about the lives of young people in Baltimore.
 Videos by MVP youth producers are screened locally, and shown nationally and internationally through public access channels and film festivals, and on the web.

-- Please feel free to call our offices (443-759-6700) if you have any questions during the application process.
+- Please feel free to call our offices (443-759-6700) if you have any questions.

 “I enjoy the freedom I have to choose my own story, and I enjoy the help the staff gives us.
 What I am learning in MVP gives me an edge in high school, where we use digital media every day.”

-– D’Andre Guess, Mentoring Video Project Student
+– D’Andre, Mentoring Video Project Student